ACT Exam and SAT Test Preparation

 U.S. deadlines apply to students testing in the United States and U.S. territories.

-- Additional fees apply if you register late, change your test center, change your test date, or switch from taking the SAT to taking a Subject Test after registering.
-Find out how to make registration changes and get deadlines.
+- Additional fees apply for late registrations, test center or test date changes, and switching test selections after registering.
+Find out how to make registration changes and see deadlines.

 - Sunday administrations usually occur the day after each Saturday test date for students who cannot test on Saturday due to religious observance.
-Please note this exception: Sunday testing for the October 3, 2020 SAT will be held October 18, 2020.
+Exception: Sunday testing for Oct 3, 2020 SAT will be held Oct 18, 2020.

 - If you miss the late registration deadline, you may be able to get on the waitlist.